Inside the blood, sweat, bureaucracy, and physics of “Pokémon: Detective Pikachu”

 Back in January 2017, visual effects supervisor Erik Nordby got a call from director Rob Letterman about a new movie he just signed up for.
 The two had previously worked together on 2015’s Goosebumps, so Nordby was pretty much sold on the prospect of working with Letterman again–but it was his actual pitch that really hooked him.
-Letterman told Nordby he wanted to create something that hearkened back to Amblin Entertainment’s string of 80s classics like E.T. and The Goonies with a heartfelt father and son story at the center.
+Letterman told Nordby he wanted to create something that hearkened back to Amblin Entertainment’s string of ’80s classics like E.T. and The Goonies with a heartfelt father-and-son story at the center.

 “It’s set in this film-noir vibe, and he wants to shoot on film and be gritty and real and hop on this new appetite for things such as Stranger Things,” Nordby recalls.
 “It was probably a five-minute pitch and I’m like, ‘Wow, that sounds incredible.
 I’m totally in.’
 And then he goes, ‘Well, let me tell you the title: Detective Pikachu.
 It’s a Pokémon movie.'”